IBE160/SG-Nettgrupp1/.bmad-ephemeral/stories/1-1-basic-project-infrastructure-setup.md

 ### Debug Log
 - **2025-11-20:** Started implementation.
 Confirmed project is a Git repository using `git status`.
 Proceeding to `.gitignore` configuration.
 - **2025-11-20:** Verified `.gitignore` exists and contains the required rules for `node_modules` and `.env` files.
+- **2025-11-20:** Staged and committed initial project structure and ATDD artifacts.
+Task 1 is complete.
+- **2025-11-20:** Created `.github/workflows/test.yaml` with lint, test, and build jobs.
+Task 2 is complete.

 ---